 - Rapid City Rush Hockey – The excitement of ECHL action comes to the Rushmore Plaza Civic Center Ice Arena as the Rapid City Rush takes on division rivals throughout the season.
 For non-stop action on the ice and big fun in the arena, hockey in Rapid City is definitely the ticket.

-- Lakota Nation Invitational Basketball Tournament – The most unique basketball in the world returns to Rapid City for its 40th year.
+- Lakota Nation Invitational – The most unique cultural event in the world returns to Rapid City for its 41st year.
 Attend this event for a handful of athletic competitions combined with cultural experiences that showcase the best of Lakota youth.

 - Black Hills Stock Show & Rodeo – Horse and cattle shows, entertainment, the Ranch Rodeo, Sheep Dog Trials, Extreme Bull Riding, Bronc Match and more – everything you love about western life and cowboy heritage is on display at the Black Hills Stock Show & Rodeo.
 Even the World’s Smallest Rodeo is a really big deal at this popular event.

 - Rush Mountain Adventure Park – Home of Rushmore Cave, Rush Mountain Adventure park is the newest Mountain Coaster in America.
-Now open on weekends through December, winter family adventure has never been so thrilling!
+Open December 29 - January 1 for the holidays, winter family adventure has never been so thrilling!
 Visit Rush Mountain Adventure Park and not only ride the Mountain Coaster, but also take a cave tour, soar like an eagle on the Zipline Ride and experience the Gunslinger 7-D Interactive Ride.

 BEAT THE WINTER BLUES AT YEAR-ROUND ATTRACTIONS